xjtumen/anonymous-discourse-post/README.md

 * Rate limited: to prevent spam, *reply* in rate limited to 3 times per 10 minutes and *new topic* is 1 times per 10 minutes by default.
 You can configure that in `main.rs`.

 ## How to set it up on *your* Discourse instance
-We hard-code lots of assets' URLs since global CDN is slow for China, so you have to customize URLs containing `xjtu.live`.
+We hard-code lots of assets' URLs since global CDN is slow for China, so you may have to manually serve files in `need-serve-elsewhere`.

 ```sh